7 Big Mistakes to Avoid When Negotiating the Sale of a Small Business

 Mistake #3: Letting your buyer dictate the selling and purchasing process.

 An amazing entrepreneur once called me after being approached by a large public company to buy out his business.
 The CEO wanted to him to get on a plane ASAP to discuss and close the deal: I advised against going.
-Giving exclusive assess to one buyer looking to firm up a deal risked closing this entrepreneur off to other buyers before appropriately valuing his business, knowing if he was ready to sell, and gathering other leads.
+Giving exclusive access to one buyer looking to firm up a deal risked closing this entrepreneur off to other buyers before appropriately valuing his business, knowing if he was ready to sell, and gathering other leads.
 In every negotiation, there are two negotiations — one over what, i.e., the terms of the deal (the substance), the other over how you reach agreement (the process).
 Important process issues include whether, when, or where to meet, who’s attending, the agenda, the overall timeline, and if you’re granting an exclusivity period.
 Then there’s how you’ll go about due diligence and when exactly lawyers are to be involved, all with a view to maximizing the perceived value of your business, while nurturing strong working relationships with one or more suitors.

 Mistake #4: Being distracted from running your business.